Bioinfo-LPCV-RDF/DAPseq_TFanalysis/README.md

 # DAPseq_TFanalysis
-This is the compagnion repository site for book chapter YYYY The main scripts YYYY.sh analyze DAP-seq sequence reads to call peaks and build and evaluate transcription factors binding site model.
+This is the compagnion repository site for book chapter YYYY The main scripts pipeline.sh analyze DAP-seq sequence reads to call peaks and build and evaluate transcription factors binding site model.

-pipeline dependencies packed into the YYYY conda environment: sratoolkit, fastqc...
+All pipeline dependencies but MEME and MSPC are packed into the DAPseqEASY conda environment:
-Setting up the YYYY conda environment: conda env create -f DAPseqEASY.yml
+Setting up the DAPseqEASY conda environment: conda env create -f DAPseqEASY.yml

-pipeline dependencies not included in the YYYY conda environment that you'll have to install locally. meme version v4.12.0
+pipeline dependencies not included in the DAPseqEASY conda environment that you'll have to install locally. meme version v4.12.0
 MSPC version...